Gattaca: Critical response

 Gattaca received positive reviews from critics.
-On review aggregator Rotten Tomatoes the film received an approval rating of 82% based on 66 reviews, with a rating average of 7.1/10.
+The film received an approval rating of 82% on Rotten Tomatoes based on 66 reviews, with a rating average of 7.1/10.
 The site's critical consensus states that "Intelligent and scientifically provocative, Gattaca is an absorbing sci-fi drama that poses important interesting ethical questions about the nature of science."
-On Metacritic, the film received "generally favorable reviews" with a score of 64 out of 100, based on 20 reviews.
-Roger Ebert stated, "This is one of the smartest and most provocative of science fiction films, a thriller with ideas."
+On Metacritic, the film received "generally favorable" reviews with a score of 64 out of 100, based on 20 reviews.
+Siskel and Ebert gave the film two thumbs up on the October 25, 1997, episode of their program, with Gene Siskel commenting that the film had a "smart script".
+In his other review for the Chicago Sun-Times, Roger Ebert stated, "This is one of the smartest and most provocative of science fiction films, a thriller with ideas."
 James Berardinelli praised it for "energy and tautness" and its "thought-provoking script and thematic richness."

 Although critically acclaimed, Gattaca was not a box office success, but it is said to have crystallized the debate over the controversial topic of human genetic engineering.
 The film's dystopian depiction of "genoism" has been cited by many bioethicists and laypeople in support of their hesitancy about, or opposition to, eugenics and the societal acceptance of the genetic-determinist ideology that may frame it.
 In a 1997 review of the film for the journal Nature Genetics, molecular biologist Lee M. Silver stated that "Gattaca is a film that all geneticists should see if for no other reason than to understand the perception of our trade held by so many of the public-at-large".

 Accolades

 Continuation

 On October 30, 2009, Variety reported that Sony Pictures Television was developing a television adaptation of the feature film as a one-hour police procedural set in the future.
 The show was to be written by Gil Grant, who has written for 24 and NCIS.
-A Gattaca television series was revealed to be in development at Sony and Showtime in March 2023, intended to take place one generation after the events of the film.
+A Gattaca television series was revealed to be in development at Sony and Showtime in March 2023.
+It was intended to take place one generation after the events of the film.
 Howard Gordon and Alex Gansa were tapped as showrunners, and were also expected to serve as screenwriters alongside Craig Borten.
-Gordon, Gansa, Glenn Gellar, and DeVito (who produced the film) will serve as executive producers.
+Gordon, Gansa, Glenn Gellar, and actor Danny DeVito (who produced the film) would have served as executive producers.
+However, in June 2023, Showtime announced that they had abandoned plans to produce the show.